Find similar products:

 Elimination/excretion: The plasma elimination half-life of baclofen averages 3 to 4 hours.

 Baclofen is eliminated largely in unchanged form.
-Within 72 hours, approximately 75% of the dose is excreted via the kidneys with about 5% of this amount as metabolites.
+Within 72 hours, about 75% of the dose is excreted via the kidneys with about 5% of this amount as metabolites.

 Special populations